kammitama5/DataGraphs/README.md

 - General Assignments; larger projects will be in another repo.
   These are from two courses mainly:
-  - Coursera Python Data Analysis and
+  - Coursera Python Data Analysis
   - Udacity's Data Analyst Nanodegree.

 ## Set Up